palec87/optac/docs/source/corrections.rst

 ===========

 Acquisition-related corrections.
-Other necesarry corrections related to reconstruction can be found XXX.
+Other necesarry corrections related to reconstruction can be found in Optan module.

 1. Hot pixels correction
 2. Dark-field correction